 In the contemporary architecture era I feel that the individuality, the personal identity, seems to be a very important aspect.
 After this disaster I wanted to rethink this individuality, to overcome it, and for this, collaboration was very important.

-In the jury citation of the Pritzker Prize you mentioned that you didn’t want to be fixed to a particular style.
+In the jury citation you mentioned that you didn’t want to be fixed to a particular style.
 How do you foster this constant innovation inside your office?
 What keeps you going forward every day?

 I always feel that if one tries to fix his own style, then the only possibility will be down to sophisticate what one has decided on that particular style, which is very frustrating.
 Rather than fixing on a particular style, I look for meeting new people and talking to them, communicating to them, and from there new ideas and new situations will appear, and that’s what keeps me inspired in many cases.

-You mentioned in the citation for the Pritzker that the Sendai Mediatheque is one of the high points of you career.
+You mentioned that the Sendai Mediatheque is one of the high points of you career.
 How has this particular building influenced your work?

 I feel that before the Mediatheque project, many of my projects could have not been realized.
 So actually, because of the Mediatheque my thinking has changed and evolved and it has also informed lots of my projects, some of them basically evolved from Sendai Mediatheque, for example the Taichung Opera House and the Library in Gifu, which we call the Media Cosmos.
 These projects are related to the Sendai Mediatheque and have evolved from the Sendai Mediatheque.
 I believe that the elements of the Sendai Mediatheque will continue to evolve in the future.